 Do children undergo many fluoroscopic studies?

-The availability of endoscopy and CT has resulted in a decline in fluoroscopic procedures; nonetheless fluoroscopy remains an important and frequently used procedure in the pediatric patient, particularly in the US.
+The advancement of endoscopy CT and MR techniques has resulted in a decline in fluoroscopic procedures; nonetheless fluoroscopy remains an important and frequently used procedure in the pediatric patient, particularly in the US.
 In a survey of pediatric radiologists conducted by SCORCH (Society of Chairmen of Radiology in Children’s Hospitals) in 2007 the mean number of annual fluoroscopies reported per surveyed hospital was 4,296.
 Approximately 35% of pediatric fluoroscopic studies are voiding cystourethrograms (VCUG), 30% upper gastrointestinal studies( UGI), and 7% contrast enemas, with miscellaneous categories comprising the remainder.
 In addition to Diagnostic Imaging, there are several other sources of fluoroscopic radiation, including fluoroscopy for orthopedic procedures, fluoroscopy in the OR for central line placements and other procedures, and fluoroscopy by other services, such as Gastroenterology and Cardiology.

 Can the risk from fluoroscopic studies be lessened while still obtaining diagnostic studies?

-Absolutely.
 There are many techniques that can be used that dramatically decrease the amount of radiation children are exposed to while still allowing diagnostic quality images (See sections on individual studies (UGI, VCUG, Contrast enema, Information for Radiologists, General Principles for Clinical Diagnostic examinations)

 While there may be intrinsic variability dependent upon equipment manufacturer and institution, there are a number of published suggested techniques that facilities can use that provide substantial dose savings.
 Work with a physicist is very important in the appropriate set-up of fluoroscopic equipment, particularly its adaptation to optimal pediatric imaging